Leggings: For men

-Shiny leggings

-Shiny leggings, sometimes called leather-look leggings, have a shiny, metallic (lamé), or wet-like appearance.
-They emerged as a popular fashion trend in the late-2000s (decade), particularly in 2008 as reported by Stylesignal and other trend forecasters.
-These leggings are most often a blend of nylon and spandex and come in a variety of colors, although most commonly in black, silver, or gold.
-These types of leggings are notable for their leather, or even latex appearance and are most often worn as evening or clubwear.

-Shiny leggings were featured on fashion runways by many leading designers and were further popularized by celebrities such as Lauren Conrad, Kelly Clarkson and Mary-Kate and Ashley Olsen.
-Popular makers of shiny leggings include Members Only and American Apparel.

 Jeggings

 "Jeggings", a registered brand name of Sanko Group, are leggings made to look like skin-tight denim jeans.
 Jeggings were brought on by the resurgence in style of skinny jeans in the late 2000s, when a higher demand for an even tighter style of pants came about.
 In 2011 "Jeggings" was entered into the twelfth edition of Concise Oxford English Dictionary.

 In sports

 Leggings are sometimes worn during sports and other vigorous activities.
-Runners, dancers, and exercisers may wear them alone or with athletic shorts over them—particularly in cold weather under a sports uniform, e.g. in soccer, with soccer shorts, shin guards and soccer socks over the leggings, or under a cheerleading uniform with socks over the leggings.
+Runners, dancers, and exercisers may wear them alone or with athletic shorts over them—particularly in cold weather under a sports uniform, e.g. in soccer, with soccer shorts, shin guards and soccer socks over the leggings, under a cheerleading uniform with socks over the leggings, or field hockey players under their skirts with socks over the leggings.
 Leggings have even been worn by a hurling full back.
+Boys and men can also be seen wearing them under athletic shorts with socks over them when exercising or running track or cross country etc. Also, boys and men dancers wear leggings.
+Leggings and bike shorts are now accepted and allowed to be worn as part of a tennis outfit on various leagues and the professional WTA tour.